 We pick you up from your hotel early in the morning to drive to the south, We stop in Ifrane for a coffee and to take a picture of a large statue of a lion in memory of the lions who lived here in earlier times The city is known as a ski resort and is nicknamed “Little Switzerland”.
 There is also a large English university.
-Afterwards we cross the biggest forest of cedar from the middle Atlas and have a stop for taking pictures of the monkeys in their natural habitat.
+Afterwards, we cross the biggest forest of cedar from the Middle Atlas and have a stop for taking pictures of the monkeys in their natural habitat.
 We drive over the Tizi n Talghamt pass to arrive in Midelt, famous for its apple trees.

-Night in the Hotel in Midelt
+We overnight in a Hotel in Midelt

 Spend the night in a Kasbah near the dunes of Erg Chebbi.

 After breakfast we depart from Merzouga towards the Dades Gorges, passing through Risanni and Erfoud where we will visit a marble factory and see manufacturing of the fossils.
 Then we go to the Todgha Gorge in Tinghir which is very spectacular as the canyon narrows to a flat stony track of about 10m wide and between smooth rock walls up to 160m high on each side.
-Finally we arrive at the Dades Gorge.
+Finally, we arrive at the Dades Gorge.
 Overnight will be in a Guest House where you have the occasion to share a little of Berber family traditions.

 Start the day with a half hour walk in this green valley and between the fields and visit an old Kasbah of Ait Arbi.
-This is the oldest one in the valley and in this area there is also an old clay house of Pacha Galoui of Ouarzazate.
-Afterwards we go by car to cross the valley of 1000 Kasbah.
-After a 30km drive we arrive in the Valley of the Roses where you will visit a traditional women cooperative where they make all kind of products from the roses.
+This is the oldest one in the valley and in this area, there is also an old clay house of Pacha Galoui of Ouarzazate.
+Afterwards, we go by car to cross the valley of 1000 Kasbah.
+After a 30km drive, we arrive in the Valley of the Roses where you will visit a traditional women cooperative where they make all kind of products from the roses.
 The roses originate from Damascus.

 Heading to Ouarzazate, also called African Hollywood City to visit the cinema studios.

-We spend the night in Ait ben haddou Kasbah.
+We spend the night in Ait Ben Haddou Kasbah.

 In the morning we walk through the old fortified village of Ait Ben Haddou which is situated on a hill and close to the Onila Valley.
-It has been a favourite background for many films such as Gladiator, Asterix and Cleopatra.
+It has been a favorite background for many films such as Gladiator, Asterix and Cleopatra.
 The village is protected by UNESCO since 1987.
-Only a few families still live in this ochre-coloured village of clay.
+Only a few families still live in this ochre-colored village of clay.
 Then back to our car to continue the road through the magical landscapes of the Onila valley and to cross the central part of the High Atlas (TIZI N TICHKA 2262m).

-Night in a Riad inside of the Medina of Marrakesh.
+We overnight in a Riad inside of the Medina of Marrakesh.

 The last tour walk in Marrakesh will be at the square for a last unforgettable moment, enjoy the sun and drink a fresh orange juice.
-Then we take off and after 3 hours drive from Marrakech we reach the medieval looking town Essaouira The authentic medina is listed on the UNESCO World Heritage Site.
+Then we take off and after 3 hours drive from Marrakech we reach the medieval-looking town Essaouira The authentic medina is listed on the UNESCO World Heritage Site.
 Essaouira was formally known as Mogador.
 Before arriving in Essaouira we stop for a nice view over the white city and the Atlantic Ocean.

 We start the day very relaxed by enjoying the sun and sand on the beach of Essaouira.
 Then we visit the picturesque harbor where in the morning fishing boats unload their catch of the day and where the fish is sold by bid.
 There is still a small wharf where wooden boats are built.
 A walk on the Sqala with its bronze cannons rewards you with magnificent views over the harbor and Mogador Island.
 The walk continues over the city walls where you get an overview of the Medina with its narrow streets and white houses with blue shutters.
-The Medina is home to numerous art galleries, handicraft shops, work shops where carpenters make the finest objects from the Thuja wood, souks of spices, silver and precious stones.
+The Medina is home to numerous art galleries, handicraft shops, workshops where carpenters make the finest objects from the Thuja wood, souks of spices, silver and precious stones.
 Also worth a visit is the Mellah which is the Jewish Quarter in the northern part of the town and the museum Sidi Mohammed Ben Abdullah which holds a collection of old crafts, weapons, jewelry, musical instruments, carpets and beautiful silk costumes.
 Taste the fresh grilled seafood in one of the local restaurants at the port or the medina and have a walk on the beach or a camel ride

 Free Morning to explore the Medina and beach by yourself.
 After lunch transfer to Casablanca and overnight in a hotel in Casablanca.